-New York Yankees Might Regret Passing On Bryce Harper and Manny Machado
+New York Yankees Might Regret Passing On Bryce Harper And Manny Machado

-The Bleacher Report suggests that the New York Yankees’ decision to watch the Bryce Harper and Manny Machado sweepstakes from the sidelines this winter could be a big mistake that comes back to haunt them.
+Bleacher Report suggests that the New York Yankees’ decision to watch the Bryce Harper and Manny Machado sweepstakes from the sidelines this winter could be a big mistake that comes back to haunt them.
 Harper and Machado — who are considered two of the best players of their generation — signed with the Philadelphia Phillies for 13 years and $330 million and the San Diego Padres for 10 years and $300 million, respectively.

-But the Yankees decided to stick to the sidelines and ended up scooping up left-hander James Paxton from the Seattle Mariners, and made a few other ancillary moves.
+But the Yankees decided to stick to the sidelines and ended up scooping up left-hander James Paxton from the Seattle Mariners and made a few other ancillary moves.

-The trouble, per The Bleacher Report, is that the team’s players are dropping like flies: shortstop Didi Gregorius is out until June or later due to Tommy John surgery; starting pitcher Luis Severino and relief pitcher Dellin Betances both have shoulder problems; outfielder Aaron Hicks is out with a back injury; slugger Giancarlo Stanton has a biceps strain; and Brett Gardner — supposedly the center field backup plan — is hitting just.143 with a.503 on-base plus slugging (OPS).
+The trouble, per Bleacher Report, is that the team’s players are dropping like flies.
+Shortstop Didi Gregorius is out until June or later due to Tommy John surgery; starting pitcher Luis Severino and relief pitcher Dellin Betances both have shoulder problems; outfielder Aaron Hicks is out with a back injury; slugger Giancarlo Stanton has a biceps strain; and Brett Gardner — supposedly the center field backup plan — is hitting just 0.143 with a 0.503 on-base plus slugging (OPS).
 In terms of outfield options, the Yankees might have to rely on 28-year-old Mike Tauchman, who only had 52 MLB games under his belt before this season.

-According to Newsday, Yankees principal owner Hal Steinbrenner said that the Yankee’s did meet with both players, and even discussed signing Harper to play first base during the offseason — which MLB Network’s Jon Morosi called “unrealistic.
+According to Newsday, Yankees principal owner Hal Steinbrenner said that the Yankee’s did meet with both players and even discussed signing Harper to play first base during the offseason — which MLB Network’s Jon Morosi called “unrealistic.”
 Regardless, nothing came of either talk.

 “These are two incredibly talented players.
 We talked about it and discussed it and opinions varied on both players, but I really felt our need if we’re going to go out and spend hundreds of millions of dollars, our need was pitching.”